oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/AlgebraicVarieties/AffineVariety.md

 ```

 # Affine Varieties
-An affine variety is a geometrically irreducible affine algebraic set $X$.
-This means that $X(K)$ is irreducible for $k \subseteq K$ an algebraic closure.
+An affine variety is an algebraic set such that $X(K)$ is irreducible for $k \subseteq K$ an algebraic closure.
 See [Affine Algebraic Sets](@ref).

-In Oscar varieties can are schemes [Affine schemes](@ref) and more formally defined as follows.
+In Oscar varieties are schemes as well [Affine schemes](@ref) and more formally defined as follows.
 ```@docs
 AbsAffineVariety
 ```